AdityaJB/Kidney-Stone-Detection-Using-CT-Scan-Images/README.md

 In this project CT Scan images are used for detecting kidney stones with help of GLC Matrix.

 And main python code files for project are segmentation.py, T.py, Train.py.

+The 7 images are examples used for demonstration for detecting stone.